MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-DlpComplianceRule.md

 ### -RemoveHeader
 The RemoveHeader parameter specifies an action for the DLP rule that removes a header field from the message header.
 This parameter uses the syntax `HeaderName` or `"HeaderName:HeaderValue"`.You can specify multiple header names or header name and value pairs separated by commas: `HeaderName1,"HeaderName2:HeaderValue2",HeaderName3,..."HeaderNameN:HeaderValueN"`.

-The maximum header name length is 64 characters, and header names can't contains spaces or colons ( : ).
+The maximum header name length is 64 characters, and header names can't contain spaces or colons ( : ).
 The maximum header value length is 128 characters.

 You can use this action in DLP policies that are scoped only to Exchange.